OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-08.md

 ## 2 Corinthians 8:5

-And this, not as we had expected, but they first gave themselves to the Lord and to us by the will of God.
+And this, beyond what we had anticipated, for they first dedicated themselves to the Lord and to us in accordance with God's will.

 ## 2 Corinthians 8:6

-So we urged Titus that as he had previously made a beginning, so he would also complete in you this gracious work as well.
+So we encouraged Titus that as he had previously initiated this, he would also bring to completion this gracious work among you.

 ## 2 Corinthians 8:7